istio/istio.io/_docs/tasks/security/authn-policy.md

 Through this task, you will learn how to:

-* Using authentication policy to setup mutual TLS.
+* Use authentication policy to setup mutual TLS.

-* Using authentication policy to do end-user authentication.
+* Use authentication policy to do end-user authentication.

 ## Before you begin